 Once, a member of the management team asked me a question.
-As I was explaining the answer to her, she cut me off and told me to answer only with a yes or no. I replied that the situation wasn’t so black and white.
-This time she told me not to be funny and again, to answer the question yes or no. I felt like I was being interrogated and bullied about how I was allowed to use my voice.
-I resigned three weeks later.
+As I was explaining the answer to her, she cut me off and told me to answer only with a yes or no. I replied that the situation wasn't so black and white.
+This time she told me not to be funny and again, to answer the question yes or no. I felt like I was being interrogated and bullied at work about how I was allowed to use my voice.
+I resigned from that company three weeks later.

 No mistakes allowed

-If there is ever a mistake on a document I’ve prepared, my boss lashes out at me really intensely.
-She tells me that she won’t rely on me, and when I ask if she would review the information beforehand, she says she won’t spoon-feed me and threatens to fire me for not being focused.
+If there is ever a mistake on a document I've prepared, my boss lashes out at me really intensely.
+She tells me that she won't rely on me, and when I ask if she would review the information beforehand, she says she won't spoon-feed me and threatens to fire me for not being focussed.

 Mom, you're embarrassing me

-My boss at my previous job used to embarrass me in front of other colleagues.
-At every single briefing, he would address me with common-sense questions as if I couldn’t keep up.
+My boss at my previous job used to embarrass me in front of other employees.
+At every single briefing, he would address me with common-sense questions as if I couldn't keep up.
 He used to ask only me whether I understood the topic or not.
 He took every opportunity he could to humiliate me.